Skip to Content

 • We've Provided Over 30 Years of Aggressive Traffic Defense

 Receiving a speeding ticket in New Jersey can feel overwhelming, especially when you notice a court date or response deadline printed on the citation.
 Acting too quickly without understanding your options can lead to costly mistakes.
-Taking a few careful, informed steps early on can help protect your driving record, your insurance rates, and your peace of mind.

-• Consider speaking with an attorney.
-Consulting a lawyer who regularly handles speeding cases can help you evaluate options such as negotiating a lesser offense or contesting aspects of the charge.
+5. Consider speaking with a New Jersey speeding ticket attorney: Consulting a lawyer who regularly handles speeding cases can help you evaluate options such as negotiating a lesser offense or contesting aspects of the charge.

 Frequently Asked Questions

-Will I have to go to court for my New Jersey speeding ticket?
+Will I Have to Go to Court for My New Jersey Speeding Ticket?

 Whether you must appear in person depends on the municipal court and the specifics of your case.
 Some matters can be resolved without you being present, while others require attendance.
 We review your ticket and the court’s practices, then explain what to expect and how we can help.

-Is it worth hiring a lawyer for a New Jersey speeding ticket?
+Is It Worth Hiring a Lawyer for a New Jersey Speeding Ticket?

 For many drivers, the long-term costs of points and insurance increases can exceed the cost of legal help.
 Our attorneys handle traffic cases every day, and our free evaluation helps you understand your risks and options before you decide whether to hire a speeding ticket attorney in New Jersey.

-Can you help if I live in New York but got a ticket in New Jersey?
+Can You Help If I Live in New York But Got a Ticket in New Jersey?

 Yes.
 Many of our clients live or work in New York and receive tickets while driving in this state.
 We discuss how the ticket may affect your home-state record and what options you may have in the New Jersey court listed on your citation.

-Talk To Our New Jersey Speeding Ticket Attorney About Your Ticket
+Talk to Our New Jersey Speeding Ticket Attorney About Your Ticket

 At Gannes & Musico, LLP, our attorneys bring decades of traffic defense experience and daily work in traffic courts to each case.
 We review tickets carefully, explain your choices in plain language, and work to protect your license, record, and insurance costs.
 Our free case evaluation makes it easier to get clear information before you decide how to proceed with a speeding ticket lawyer in New Jersey.

-To have your ticket reviewed and discuss your options, contact our team today at (877) 803-2603.
+To have your New Jersey speeding ticket reviewed and discuss your options, contact our team today at (877) 803-2603.

 Case Results